Children's groups

 Price: €3.70

-Clandestine sketches, Create to survive
+Clandestine sketches, Creating to survive

-Clandestine sketches, Create to survive
+Clandestine sketches, Creating to survive

 Museum of Resistance and Deportation

-Workshop visit
+Workshop tour

-School level: 3rd to Terminale
+School level: From 9th to 12th grade

 Group size: 1 class divided into 2 groups (up to 18 students per group)